tnmyk/remind-kindle/README.md

 5. Done.

 ## Available Options/Features
-- Change the mail frequency from [workflow file](./.github/workflows/main.yml).
+- Change the mail frequency or timing from [workflow file](./.github/workflows/main.yml#L7).
 - Change number of highlights in the emails from repository's secret.

 ## Email Screenshot